 Other notable SF writing includes the the novella The Martian Way (1952), offering an interplanetary solution to the problem of water depletion; the novel The End of Eternity (1955), a complicated time-travel story that some critics consider his best; and the silly, but entertaining, Fantastic Voyage (1966), in which scientists are shrunk to microscopic size to journey through a man's body—the basis for the movie and a short-lived TV show of the same name.
 (A new film adaptation has been in development for some years now.)

 However, Asimov more or less retired from serious science fiction from the late 1950s to the early 1970s to concentrate on factual works popularizing science.
-The Gods Themselves (1972) was his triumphant return to the fiction field, an imaginative and scientifically profound work that won the prestigious Nebula Award for its depiction of life in parallel universes with very different physical laws.
+The Gods Themselves (1972) was his triumphant return to the fiction field, an imaginative and scientifically profound work that won the Nebula Award for its depiction of life in parallel universes with very different physical laws.
 After this he continued extending his robot and Foundation series, as well as knocking off other odd projects.

 His last published collection was Gold (1995), consisting of mainly very short stories, which are self-referential and often no more than jokes, along with articles about the Asimov approach to science fiction, mostly taken from his introductions to the monthly Asimov's Science Fiction Magazine.
-Interestingly, Asimov evaluates his own work quite frankly and self-deprecatingly in both the fiction and non-fiction parts of the anthology.
+Asimov evaluates his own work quite frankly and self-deprecatingly in both the fiction and non-fiction parts of the anthology.
 A character in the title story, for example, is a science fiction author (transparently Asimov) who convinces a director of computerized Shakespearean theatre to adapt one of his SF novels for a stage production, not because he considers his own words the equivalent of the Bard's, but because they are so much inferior.
 In two other stories, science fiction writers similar to Isaac Asimov (one named "Abram Ivanov") find themselves supplanted by technological devices that can produce better literature.

 Yet, even in these works of his latter years, Asimov appears quite good-humoured about his shortcomings as a Great Writer.
 He's happy to be the acknowledged master of the talky story of cardboard characters, clever plotting, hard science and startling ideas.

-This summary touches on only the highlights of Isaac Asimov's career.
+This summary barely touches on the highlights of Isaac Asimov's career.
 You'll find dozens more science fiction and mystery works published by Asimov over the years, along with his massive non-fiction output, including everything from collections of naughty limericks to his exhaustive analyses of Shakespeare's works and the Bible, no less.

 If you are not enamoured with the man's no-nonsense, but often light-hearted writing style, with his twisting but rational plots, or with his scientific ideas, you can stick with the original Foundation trilogy and the early robot stories.
 But if, like many readers, you become an Asimov fan, you'll have an seemingly endless variety of material to feed your interest.